357th Fighter Group Profile

 d.
 Standard ETO round mirror, canopy frame work left natural aluminum.

 e.
-Eight kill markings- black crosses with white borders- six in top row,
+Eight kill markings- black crosses with white borders- six in top row, two in bottom row.

 f.
-36" Wire whip antenna.
+36″ Wire whip antenna.

 g.
-Full suite of invasion stripes, wings and fuselage-fuselage codes
+Full suite of invasion stripes, wings and fuselage-fuselage codes outlined in green where they overlap the

 first and last stripes.